uccser/cs-field-guide/text/en/chapters/data-representation.md

 For example, #000000 has zero for red, green and blue, so setting a higher value to the middle two digits (such as  #004300) will add some green to the colour.

-You could use an HTML page to experiment with hexadecimal colours.
-Just change the <body> command to include a colour as follows:
+You can use this HTML page to experiment with hexadecimal colours.
+Just enter a colour in the space below:

 {interactive name="hex-background-colour" type="in-page"}

 {panel end}